 There are also the emotional issues to life after cancer.
 Having been through an incredibly traumatic experience it is unlikely that you will walk away from cancer unscathed.
 Things like the fear of recurrence and secondary breast cancer, general anxiety, feeling unable to cope, being scared now you no longer need to go hospital regularly, friendship issues, family relationship issues, feeling guilty, going for annual check-ups…The list is pretty long.

 Whatever, “life after cancer” means to you, the chances are that you will need some help or advice at some point along the way.
 So, what advice is there?
-In this section I list all the resources that I can find about helping you to life your life after cancer.
+In this section we list all the resources that we’ve come across which can help you to live your life after cancer.
 This is your starting point.
 And if you ever feel overwhelmed, scared or unhappy please please please seek professional advice.
-It is ok to feel like that, but there are lots of places that can provide professional help.”
+It is ok to feel like that, but there are lots of places that can provide professional help.

 There is so much available to help you to exercise after your cancer treatment.
 Just go for a walk, go swimming at the local pool, ride a bike or join the local gym.
 Don’t be scared.
 Just start slowly and build up.
 The main thing is to make sure that you get some exercise every day.
 Here is an excellent information booklet about how, when, why and where to exercise from The Christie.

 Other helpful places to look for information about exercising are:

 If you are in need of motivation then you could aim to participate in one of the charity fundraising events like the Cancer Research UK race for life, or a Macmillan trek, or the moonlight walk through London (there are loads more – just visit the charity websites).

 Other websites to look at include: